dreamportdev/Osdev-Notes/Build_Process/LinkerScripts.md

         TEXT_END = ,;
     } :text

-    /* a trick to ensure the next is in the next phys page */ /* so we can use different page protection flags (r/w/x). */ . += CONSTANT(MAXPAGESIZE);
+    /* a trick to ensure the section next is on the next physical */ /* page so we can use different page protection flags (r/w/x). */ . += CONSTANT(MAXPAGESIZE);

     .rodata :